danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Interpolate generator or value &mdash; `expression*`

-The star postfix operator is, in a way, the converse of the maybe value operator (`expression?`, above).
+The star postfix operator is, in a way, the inverse of the maybe value operator (`expression?`, above).
 It takes an expression whose value must be a generator or collection value (list, map, or string) of either zero or one element, and results in the sole value or void (the latter given a voided